Where creativity is encouraged...

-Students participate in the Southern Teachers Agency Annual Secondary Schools Art Contest.
-In this competition, when chosen, their artwork appears in a public calendar for all to see.
+Students participate in the Southern Teachers Agency Annual Secondary Schools Art Contest and when picked, their fine art is displayed in a public calendar.

-Providence Student artwork is displayed at the Florida National Guard Base in Jacksonville, Florida.
-We are the only school with this distinction.
+Student artwork is additionally shown at the Florida National Guard Base in Jacksonville, Florida.
+We are the main school with this distinction.

 A student used her portfolio to gain entrance to Virginia Commonwealth University.
 Out of over 900 students only 92 were enrolled.
 VCU is the no. 1 public art program in the United States, second only to Yale.

 Several of our students apply and are accepted to Savannah School Art and Design.
 In 2016, a student used her portfolio for entrance into SCAD’s Rising Star program and received a scholarship for her portfolio.

 Two Providence Portfolio Students were awarded a total of $54,000.00 each over a period of 4 years for their portfolio submitted to Samford University.
 Both students were awarded the School of the Arts Scholarship and School of the Arts Dean’s Scholarship.

 A Drawing II student used his drawings to compile his portfolio.
 He was awarded entrance into 7 Universities with his portfolio and choose Cornell University under their Architecture program in which to enroll.